redhat-et/edge-security-demo/README.md

 This repository contains the files and documentation to perform the joint Edge / AI, Security demo developed within OCTO, Emerging Technologies.

-The demo consists of a Edge / AI based application.
+The demo consists of an Edge / AI based application.
 The application streams video content that is processed by tensorflow monitored with the streams rendered onto a master media machine over HTTP.